wp-plugins/woocommerce-google-adwords-conversion-tracking-tag/readme.txt

 == Description ==

 This plugin enables Google AdWords conversion value tracking for WooCommerce orders.
-This is important if you want to measure the ROI or your campaigns.
+This is important if you want to measure the ROI of your campaigns.

 == Installation ==